-- A diet high in sodium may be one factor in the development of high blood pressure.
+- A diet high in sodium may be one factor in the development of high blood pressure, also called hypertension.

-- Sodium is a component of salt: table salt is 40% sodium and 60% chloride.
+- Sodium is a component of salt: table salt is 40% sodium and 60% chloride, by weight.

-- Processed and preserved food items such as canned foods, fast foods, cheese, and condiments usually have high sodium content, and are the main source of dietary sodium for Americans.
+- Processed and preserved food items such as canned foods, fast foods, cheese, and condiments usually have high sodium content, and are the main sources of dietary sodium for Americans.

 - Several food industries are discovering methods to decrease sodium in their products.

 - The Adequate Intake (AI) for all individuals is 1,500 milligrams per day.
 Even though all are advised not to exceed 1,500mg per day, those with certain conditions such as kidney disease, heart failure, osteoporosis, or hypertension are even more encouraged to meet this recommendation to reduce complications.

 Sodium is an essential mineral and electrolyte necessary for many functions in the body.
 It has an important role in maintaining water balance within cells, and is involved in proper functioning of both nerve impulses and muscle activity within the body.
 Along with potassium, sodium also plays a crucial role in blood pressure regulation.
 Sodium is only needed in small quantities, and the kidneys are responsible for excreting extra sodium from the body.

 Sources of Sodium